-Aspen ice skater wins first national title
+Aspen ice skater Klara Kowar wins her first national title

 Aspen High School freshman Klara Belle Kowar nearly didn’t go to nationals.
 The time and money commitment, along with the uncertainty of success, made the decision difficult to make.